dylanshine/TableViewLiaison/README.md

 By default, `TableViewRow` is instantiated with `TableViewRegistrationType<Cell>.defaultClassType`.

 `TableViewSection` supplementary view registration is encapsulated by its`TableViewSectionComponentDisplayOption`.
-By default, `TableViewSection` `componentDisplayOption` is instantiated with `.none`.
+By default, `TableViewSection` `option` is instantiated with `.none`.

 ### Pagination
 `TableViewLiaison` comes equipped to handle your pagination needs.
 To configure the liaison for pagination, simply set its `paginationDelegate` to an instance of `TableViewLiaisonPaginationDelegate`.